-- Form a sterile connection between the dip tube line and the waste media bottle/bag destination by welding the tubing or using the sterile connectors.
-The end of the dip tube should be above the volume of settled cells. - 2.
-Load the Alarms Off.alm file (see "Load the Alarms On.alm File" on page 82). - 3.
-Turn temperature off, and wait 2 minutes before turning agitation off (below).
-This is to allow the heater plate(s) to cool before cells settle on it. - 4.
-Change DO and pH from Auto mode to Manual mode, setting the requested N2, O2, and CO2 flows to match what was called for while in Auto mode. - Users should continue to request gas flow while removing medium from the vessel to maintain a reasonable amount of pressure within the vessel. - 5.
-Turn agitation off. - 6.
-Sparging gas will interfere with the cells settling to the bottom of the vessel.
-If O2 is being sparged, disconnect the O2 sparge line being used, to prevent sparging gas while cells are settling.
+- 1. Form a sterile connection between the appropriate aspiration line or dip tube line and the waste media bottle/bag destination by welding the tubing or using the sterile connectors.
+The volume of settled cells should be less than the aspiration level of the selected tubing line. - 2.
+Load the Alarms Off.alm file (see "Load the Alarms On.alm File" on page 83). - Turn temperature off, and wait 2 minutes before turning agitation off (below).
+This is to allow the heater plate(s) to cool before cells settle on it. - Change DO and pH from Auto mode to Manual mode, setting the requested N2, O2, and CO2 flows to match what was called for while in Auto mode.

+Users should continue to request gas flow while removing medium from the vessel to maintain a reasonable amount of pressure within the vessel.

+- 5. Turn agitation off. - Sparging gas will interfere with the cells settling to the bottom of the vessel.
+Disconnect the O2 sparge line, if being used to sparge O2, to prevent sparging gas while cells are settling.
 Route O2 through the headspace. - 7.
 Wait for the cells to settle to the bottom of the vessel.
 The aspiration port or the end of the dip tube should be above the settled volume of cells.
 If not, either change which aspiration line is connected to the waste media bottle/bag, or (if the dip tube is being used), bring the vessel into the biosafety cabinet, and (being careful not to insert the dip tube further into the vessel) loosen the dip tube, raise part out of the vessel, and re-tighten it. - 8.
-Check that the aspiration line or dip tube line tubing clamp is open, and its branched tubing clamp is closed, if applicable. - Install the silicone section of the tubing in the media pump so the arrow points toward the tubing between the pump and waste media bottle/bag. - 10.
+Check that the aspiration line or dip tube line tubing clamp is open, and its branched tubing clamp is closed, if applicable. - 9.
+Install the silicone section of the tubing in the media pump so the arrow points toward the tubing between the pump and waste media bottle/bag. - 10.
 Remove the desired amount of spent medium. - 11.
 Reattach the O2 sparge line, if applicable. - 12.
-Add fresh medium (see "Adding Medium" on page 74). - 13.
+Add fresh medium (see "Adding Medium" on page 75). - 13.
 Turn agitation back on, and set DO and pH to the original desired modes. - 14.
 When settled cells/aggregates/microcarriers are resuspended, turn temperature back on.

-15. Load the Alarms On.alm file (see "Configuring Alarm Settings" on page 50 and follow the relevant instructions).
+15. Load the Alarms On.alm file (see "Configuring Alarm Settings" on page 52 and follow the relevant instructions).